awsdocs/aws-codedeploy-user-guide/doc_source/reference-cloudformation-templates.md

 # AWS CloudFormation Templates for CodeDeploy Reference<a name="reference-cloudformation-templates"></a>

+This section introduces the AWS CloudFormation resources, transform, and hook designed to work with CodeDeploy deployments\.
+For a walkthrough of creating a stack update managed by the AWS CloudFormation hook for CodeDeploy, see [Create an Amazon ECS Blue/Green Deployment Through AWS CloudFormation](deployments-create-ecs-cfn.md)

+**Note**
+AWS CloudFormation hooks are part of the AWS CloudFormation components for AWS and are different from CodeDeploy lifecycle event hooks\.

 In addition to the other methods available to you in CodeDeploy, you can use AWS CloudFormation templates to perform the following tasks:
 + Create applications\.
 + Create deployment groups and specify a target revision\.